 Command Long name Description Ref.
-FS Format specification Sets the coordinate format, e.g. the number of decimals.
-4.1 МО Mode Sets the unit to inch or mm.
-4.1.2 AD Aperture define Defines a template-based aperture, assigns a D code to it.
-4.2 AM Aperture macro Defines a macro aperture template.
-4.4 AB Aperture block Defines a block aperture and assigns its aperture number 4.5 Dnn (nn≥10) Sets the current aperture to D code nn.
-4.6 D01 Interpolate operation Outside a region statement D01 creates a draw or arc object using the current aperture.
-Inside it creates a linear or circular contour segment.
+G04 Comment A human readable comment, does not affect the image.
+4.1 MO Mode Sets the unit to mm or inch.
+4.2.1 FS Format specification Sets the coordinate format, e.g. the number of decimals.
+4.2.2 AD Aperture define Defines a template-based aperture, assigns a D code to it.
+4.3 AM Aperture macro Defines a macro aperture template.
+4.5 Dnn (nn≥10) Sets the current aperture to D code nn.
+4.6 D01 Interpolate operation Outside a region statement D01 creates a draw or arc object with the current aperture.
+Inside it adds a draw/arc segment to the contour under construction.
 The current point is moved to draw/arc end point after the creation of the draw/arc.
-4.7 D02 Move operation D02 moves the current point to the coordinate in the command.
+4.8.2 D02 Move operation D02 moves the current point to the coordinate in the command.
 It does not create an object.
-4.7 D03 Flash operation Creates a flash object using the current aperture.
+4.8.3 D03 Flash operation Creates a flash object with the current aperture.
 The current point is moved to the flash point.
-4.7 G01 Sets the interpolation mode to linear.
-4.8 G02 Sets the interpolation mode to clockwise circular.
-Fout!
-Verwijzingsbron niet gevonden.
-G03 Sets the interpolation mode to counterclockwise circular.
-Fout!
-Verwijzingsbron niet gevonden.
-G74 Sets quadrant mode to single quadrant.
-Fout!
-Verwijzingsbron niet gevonden.
-G75 Sets quadrant mode to multi quadrant.
-Fout!
-Verwijzingsbron niet gevonden.
-LP Load polarity Loads the polarity object transformation parameter.
+4.8.4 G01 Sets linear/circular mode to linear.
+4.7.1 G02 Sets linear/circular mode to clockwise circular.
+G03 Sets linear/circular mode to counterclockwise circular.
+G75 A G75 must be called before creating the first arc.
+4.7.2 LP Load polarity Loads the polarity object transformation parameter.
 4.9.2 LM Load mirroring Loads the mirror object transformation parameter.
 4.9.3 LR Load rotation Loads the rotation object transformation parameter.
 4.9.4 LS Load scaling Loads the scale object transformation parameter.
-4.9.5 G36 Starts a region statement.
-This creates a region by defining its contour.
+4.9.5 G36 Starts a region statement which creates a region by defining its contours.
 4.10.
-G37 Ends the region statement.
-4.10 SR Step and repeat Open or closes a step and repeat statement.
-4.11 G04 Comment 4.12 TF Attribute file Set a file attribute.
-5.2

-ТА Attribute aperture Add an aperture attribute to the dictionary or modify it.
-5.3 ТО Attribute object Add an object attribute to the dictionary or modify it.
-5.4 TD Attribute delete Delete one or all attributes in the dictionary.
+G37 G37 Ends the region statement.
+4.10 AB Aperture block ure block Opens a block aperture statement and assigns its aperture 4 number or closes a block aperture statement.
+SR Step and repeat and repeat Open or closes a step and repeat statement.
+TF Attribute on file Set a file attribute.
+5.2 ТА Attribute on aperture on aperture Add an aperture attribute to the dictionary or modify it. то Attribute on object ute on object Add an object attribute to the dictionary or modify it.
+TD Attribute delete Delete one or all attributes in the dictionary.
 5.5 M02 End of file.
 4.13